Geometric rigidity of simple modules for algebraic groups: Application of high weight theory

 \section{Application of high weight theory}

 Let $k$ be a field and $G$ a smooth connected affine $k$-group.
 The $k$-unipotent radical $\RR_{u,k}(G)$ is the maximal smooth connected normal unipotent $k$-subgroup of $G$, and $G$ is \emph{pseudo-reductive} if $\RR_{u,k}(G) = 1$.
 In this part we look to deploy \cite{BS22} and \cite{CPClass} to give a description of $k_V$ in \cref{thm:mainone}.
+Whilst we occasionally (as we have just done) emphasise the field $k$ by writing ``$k$-subgroup of $G$'', our convention throughout is that ``subgroup of $G$'' means ``$k$-subgroup of $G$''.